 I love trees.
 And so does everyone else in my family – see attached picture of brother.
 At Burning Man I wore a tank top that said “hustle trees” (randomly).
 So I was very pleased to hear that The Temple of Whollyness, has a new Indiegogo campaign to replant trees to make up for all the wood that was burned with the Temple.

 The Temple of Whollyness’ purpose is to serve our community as the spiritual nexus — to offer the space and opportunity for participants to express themselves in order to become whole.
-In that spirit, we are inaugurating a tree planting program to offset the wood we burn, so that these two opposite actions complete the circle of our Temple.
+In that spirit, we are inaugurating a tree services program to offset the wood we burn, so that these two opposite actions complete the circle of our Temple.
 We feel that we are being called to take this important step in the direction of walking-the-walk towards fully cherishing our planet.
 With the Temple 2013 burn, we will completely “Leave No Trace” in a way that extends beyond the pristine playa we leave behind.

 By looking into the flames without fear, we see that we need carbon and fire to live as they are building blocks of our planet.
 In a very real and tangible way, fire promotes vegetation growth and the subsequent uptake of CO2 in natural ecosystems.
 Perhaps there is a way that fire can help us break the code on solving some of our environmental issues?
 Our Temple can honor the importance of the release of fire, while completing the cycle by re-planting what was burned.